-My research interests include music (popular, jazz, avant-garde), cultural studies, and improvisation, with a particular focus on the affective connections between aesthetics and politics.
+I am a musician and academic whose research interests include music (popular, jazz, experimental), cultural studies, and improvisation, with a particular focus on the affective connections between aesthetics and politics.
 I have taught courses in music history, American popular culture, and the humanities, in addition private percussion lessons, improvising ensembles, and workshops.

-My first monograph is an interdisciplinary exploration of improvisation as it appears in experimental music and in everyday life.
-Contingent Encounters: Improvisation in Music and Everyday Life is under contract with the University of Michigan Press.
+My first monograph, Contingent Encounters: Improvisation in Music and Everyday Life, is under contract with the University of Michigan Press.

 I earned my PhD in the Department of Comparative Studies at the Ohio State University.
 I also hold degrees from the California Institute of the Arts (MA, MFA) and Capital University’s Conservatory (BM).
 I play the drums.

 site copyright Dan DiPiero 2020